-The CELESTYAL OLYMPIA heading for the Aegean Islands.
+The CELESTYAL OLYMPIA heading towards the Aegean Islands.

 A small containership, the BF CATANIA of German company BF Shipmanafement, in Piraeus Roads awaiting to dock.

 In the Piraeus Roads area, you can find many ships that are either awaiting their turn to dock on the cargo terminals, or laid-up permanently.
 An example of this kind of ships is the one above.
 It is the abandoned ferry MAKEDONIA, owned by the Samothraki-based company Saos Ferries.
 She was bough from Japan in 2006 and had started her conversion in Perama until 2008, when the conversion was halted because of the company's huge financial difficulties.
 The ship never managed to complete her conversion and she was reportedly sold for scrap in 2013, leaving Perama for Turkey, only to surprisingly return to Greece in order to stay laid-up in the Piraeus Roads area.
 She has stayed there ever since, being a major issue to traffic as she has constantly been languishing in days with bad weather.
 Nothing seems to be saving this ship from misery.